xmartlabs/fountain/README.md

 }
 ```

-##### List Response with Page Count

-Used when the service provides the amount of pages.
+`ListResponseWithPageCount`: Used when the service provides the amount of pages.

 ```kotlin
 interface ListResponseWithPageCount<T> : ListResponse<T> {